Jury convicts Harvey Weinstein of top charge in split verdict at #MeToo sex crimes retrial

 The retrial was expanded with new charges related to Sokola, a Polish psychotherapist who said Weinstein forced oral sex on her when she was a 19-year-old model.

+Sokola called Wednesday’s partial verdict “a big win for everyone” and the “closing of a chapter that caused me a lot of pain throughout my life.”

-In some of the tensest moments of testimony, a shaken Sokola was confronted with a passage from her private journal.
-Mann pointed indignantly at Weinstein as she walked past him in court.
-Haley cursed at him from the witness stand.
+In one of the tensest moments of testimony, she was confronted with a passage from her private journal.
+At other flashpoints, Mann pointed indignantly at Weinstein as she walked past him in court, and Haley cursed at him from the witness stand.

 Weinstein’s accusers said he exploited his Tinseltown influence to dangle career help, get them alone and then trap and force them into sexual encounters.